-In this RP4/EA, three FWCI restoration projects, FWCI1, FWCI2, and FWCI6 would occur partially in waters of the U.S. and international Caribbean.
+In this RP4/EA, three FWCI restoration projects, FWCI1, FWCI2, and FWCI6 would occur partially in Caribbean waters of the U.S. and potentially in international waters of the basin where migratory fish occur.
 No Sea Turtle restoration projects would occur in the Caribbean.

-FWCI restoration activities in Caribbean waters would involve onshore outreach, education and data analysis; voluntary adoption of methods and gear to reduce FWCI bycatch and post-release mortality; insitu studies to assess gear efficacy or conduct monitoring using tagging and tracking; and enhance at-sea observer coverage.
+FWCI restoration activities in these locations would involve outreach, education, and data analysis; voluntary adoption of methods and gear to reduce FWCI bycatch and post-release mortality; in-situ studies to assess gear efficacy or conduct monitoring using tagging and tracking; and enhancement of at-sea observer coverage.
 The species groups of focus for these restoration activities include reef fish, HMS, coastal migratory pelagic species, and other species such as menhaden, flounders, drums, and sea trout.
 These species collectively occur in the Caribbean in nearshore, continental shelf, continental slope, and deep-water open ocean habitats.

-The following description of the affected environment for this RP4/EA incorporates by reference previous DWH affected environment assessments, including the Open Ocean TIG RP3/EA assessments of Mona Island (Section 4.4.1.1), Culebra National Wildlife Refuge (Section 4.4.2.1), Desecheo National Wildlife Refuge (Section 4.4.3.1), Battowia and the Pillories (Section 4.5.3.1), and the Bahamas (Section 4.5.2.1; Open Ocean TIG, 2023).
+The following description of the affected environment for this RP4/EA incorporates by reference previous DWH affected environment assessments, including the Open Ocean TIG RP3/EA assessments of Mona

+Island (Section 4.4.1.1), Culebra National Wildlife Refuge (Section 4.4.2.1), Desecheo National Wildlife Refuge (Section 4.4.3.1), Battowia and the Pillories (Section 4.5.3.1), and the Bahamas (Section 4.5.2.1; Open Ocean TIG, 2023).
 The RP3/EA describes many of the Caribbean's physical, biological, and socioeconomic resources.
 This RP4/EA affected environment description incorporates by reference this RP3/EA, summarizing the most pertinent information about the affected environments for the projects evaluated in this RP4/EA.
 In addition, this section provides supplementary information where physical, biological, or socioeconomic resources have changed and provides new information for areas that were not previously evaluated.